magley/magley.github.io/content/posts/0001_timer.md

 ---
-title: Immediate mode timer in game engines
+title: Immediate mode timer in games
-desc: A surprisingly useful thing no game engine does right
+desc: A surprisingly useful thing game engines do wrong
 date: 2025-10-23
-draft: true
 ---

 Quick: how do you perform some code in your game after a certain amount of time?